At least nine dead in Texas bus collision involving student athletes

 - Published

-At least nine people are dead after a vehicle carrying members of a New Mexico university's golf team collided with a pick-up truck in Texas, the school said.
+At least nine people are dead after a vehicle carrying members of a New Mexico university's golf team collided with a pickup truck in Texas, the school said.

 Nine passengers including the team's coach were on the bus involved in the fatal crash, the University of the Southwest said in a statement.